lastingParadox/ff-site/archive-to-markdown/md/ff2/18-cruisin-for-a-snoozin.md

 **Jelsafan0** _(08-Sep-18 04:32 PM)_

-> Only, uncle’s had a huge cannon on the top.
+> Only, uncle's had a huge cannon on the top.
 And it was white...

 **Bagelwrecker** _(08-Sep-18 04:32 PM)_